AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 You can have the following type of records:

-* **Operational records**: They represent work.
+* **Operational records**: They represent work-related objects.
 For example, for an operational record called "Campaign", you can have named records like "Monthly Newsletter" or "Summer Sale."
 * **Taxonomy records**: They represent attributes that can be associated with operational records.
 For example, for a taxonomy record type called "Channel", you can have named taxonomies like "Email", "Social Media", or "Advertising".

 Creating operational records is identical to creating taxonomy records, or taxonomies.